Failed (2016)

 Cost

-Here we report retail purchase costs (US $) for buying the pulse oximeter, including one adult finger probe.
+Here we report retail purchase costs (USD) for buying the pulse oximeter, including one adult finger probe.
 Costs are obtained from one or multiple sources including manufacturers or online retail stores.
 Of note, some devices have special discount pricing for low and middle-income countries.
 The special prices are not accounted for in this report.

 $20